Skip to content

 Growing evidence of harms to young people from social media has ignited public concern.
 In response, Australia passed the Online Safety Amendment (Social Media Minimum Age) Act 2024, a groundbreaking piece of legislation that bans children under 16 from using certain social media platforms, includi…

-9 May 2025 · Digital Regulation · Brief
+9 May 2025 · Digital Platforms · Brief

 Time for a Digital Services Tariff?